IELTS Speaking Guide – Tips, Tools and FAQ Materials

 You cannot ask the examiner to explain or paraphrase the question, but you can ask the examiner to repeat the question if you have not understood.
 That would not hamper your band score.

 Well, I would suggest you give it a try at least by saying, “that’s an interesting question.”
 Or “let me think about it.”
 Such sentences will give you time to think and construct an answer.
 If you still fail to do so then say confidently, “I am sorry.
 I don’t know.”
 Don’t worry!
 You will get many opportunities to answer the other questions.

 Of course, Yes!
 It is a one-on-one standardized test and you must feel confident.
 So, smile and maintain an eye-contact and stay confident.

 You must do mind mapping.
-You can write a cue-card topic in the centre of the paper and write four key words on each four sides of the topic.
+You can write a cue-card topic in the centre of the paper and write four keywords on every four sides of the topic.
 That would help you stay coherent.
 In total 12-16 keywords must be written in the paper which would help to produce many different sentences.